Minimax and adaptive estimation of general linear functionals under sparsity: General exponentially decaying noise distributions

 \begin{proposition} For $\Phi_{\rm o}(s;\eta)$ defined in \eqref{eq:nonadaptive rate} and $j_3(s)$ defined in \eqref{eq:index unknown}, we have

 \end{proposition}

-This proposition shows that the symmetric lower bound in \eqref{eq:exponential lower symmetric} is optimal up to a logarithmic factor, matching the upper bound in Theorem~\ref{thm: exponential upper}.
-Moreover, the risk of the pure plug-in estimator $\sum_{j=1}^d \eta_j y_j$ is bounded by $\sigma^2 \sum_{j=1}^d \eta_j^2$.
-Combining this with the symmetric lower bound, \Cref{prop:exponential match} implies that once $s \gtrsim \sqrt{d}$, the minimax rate is given by $\sigma^2 \sum_{j=1}^d \eta_j^2$ and becomes independent of the sparsity level $s$.
+This proposition shows that the symmetric lower bound $\sigma^2 \Phi_{\mathrm{o}}(s; \eta)$ matches the upper bound in \Cref{thm: exponential upper} up to logarithmic factors, indicating that the cost of non-symmetry is at most logarithmic.
+In particular, in the dense regime where $s \gtrsim \sqrt{d}$, both the symmetric lower bound and the upper bound in Theorem~\ref{thm: exponential upper} are of order $\sigma^2 \sum_{j=1}^d \eta_j^2$, yielding the exact minimax rate.
+In this regime, the rate is independent of both the sparsity level $s$ and the symmetry of the noise distribution.

-In contrast, the bound in \eqref{eq:exponential lower asymmetric} arises from a construction that exploits the asymmetry of the noise distribution; we therefore call it the \emph{asymmetric lower bound}.
-In \Cref{sec:example}, we show that under the homogeneous loading vector, the asymmetric lower bound can be strictly larger than the symmetric one for $s=o(\sqrt{d})$.
-The key idea is to use the Hellinger distance, rather than the $\chi^2$-divergence, to control the total variation distance.
-This approach has appeared in \cite{collier2018optimal,li2023robust}, though primarily in the context of estimating the quadratic functional $\|\theta\|_2^2$, and thus cannot be directly applied here.
-While the construction technique is of independent interest, we omit further details due to space limitations.